DEST-bio/DEST-bio.github.io/docs/data-files/SNP-tables.md

 | dest.all.PoolSNP.001.50.10Nov2020.ann.gds            | [Download](http://berglandlab.uvadcos.io/gds/dest.all.PoolSNP.001.50.10Nov2020.ann.gds){: .btn .btn-primary }        | |

 ### vcf Files
+<a href="/assets/vcf.txt" download> Click for a .txt file with a list of all download links</a>

 | File Name                                    | Download       | Description   |
 |:----------------------------------------|:------------------|:------------------|